Development aid: Related concepts

+Types

+Bilateral and multilateral official development assistance

+Analyses of development aid often focus on Official development assistance (ODA), as ODA is measured systematically and appears to cover most of what people regard as development aid.

+ODA may be bilateral: given from one country directly to another; or it may be multilateral: given by the donor country to pooled funds administered by an international organisation such as the World Bank or a UN Agency (UNDP, UNICEF, UNAIDS, etc.) which then uses its funds for work in developing countries.
+To qualify as multilateral, the funding must lose its identity as originating from a particular source.
+The proportion of multilateral aid in ODA was 28% in 2019.

+Trilateral

+Trilateral development cooperation (also called triangular development cooperation) is a type of development cooperation, wherein OECD DAC member states or multilateral institutions provide development assistance to emergent development actors, with the aim of assisting them in carrying out development projects in other developing countries.

+The purpose of trilateral development cooperation is to combine the strengths of both OECD DAC member states and the new development actors in delivering more effective aid to recipient countries.
+The OECD DAC member states and multilateral institutions participate in trilateral development cooperation with the aimed goal of increasing aid effectiveness and efficiency, phasing out bilateral aid, transferring good practices, and capacity building.

+Over 2019-2022, the Americas received one third of the global resources provided through triangular co-operation.
+The second largest recipient region was Africa, followed by Asia-Pacific.
+Multi-regional projects accounted from approximately one quarter of reported disbursements.

 Non-ODA development aid

-Analyses of development aid often focus on ODA, as ODA is measured systematically and appears to cover most of what people regard as development aid.
-However, there are some significant categories of development aid that fall outside ODA, notably: private aid, remittances, aid to less-poor countries and aid from other donor states.
+There are 4 categories of development aid that fall outside ODA, notably: private aid, remittances, aid to less-poor countries and aid from other donor states.

-Private development aid

-A distinction is often made between development aid that is governmental ("official") on the one hand, and private (originating from individuals, businesses and the investments of charitable foundations, and often channeled through religious organisations and other NGOs) on the other.
+OECD distinguishes between development aid that is governmental ("official") on the one hand, and private (originating from individuals, businesses and the investments of charitable foundations, and channeled through religious organisations and other NGOs) on the other.
 Official aid may be government-to-government, or it may be channeled through intermediary bodies such as UN agencies, international financial institutions, NGOs or other contractors.
 NGOs thus commonly handle both official and private aid.
 Of aid reported to the OECD, about 80% is official and 20% private.

-Remittances

-Remittances—money sent home by foreign workers—might be considered a form of development aid, although it is not usually regarded as such.
+Development aid is not usually understood as including remittances received from migrants working or living in diaspora—even though these form a significant amount of international transfer—as the recipients of remittances are usually individuals and families rather than formal projects and programmes.
 World Bank estimates for remittance flows to "developing countries" in 2016 totalled $422 billion, which was far greater than total ODA.
 The exact nature and effects of remittance money remain contested.
 The International Monetary Fund has reported that private remittances may have a negative impact on economic growth, as they are often used for private consumption of individuals and families, not for economic development of the region or country.